Prevention Strategic Framework 2017 to 2026

 To increase the proportion of Queenslanders who adopt healthy behaviours and reduce unhealthy behaviours.

 The framework provides for the identification, delivery and progress reporting of priority actions over the next 10 years.
 It supports the Department of Health’s strategic objectives – in particular, to promote and protect the health and wellbeing of current and future generations of Queenslanders.

-The Department of Health will partner with other government agencies, community, industry and academic sectors in:
+The Department of Health partnering with Health and Wellbeing Queensland, Hospital and Health Services, other government agencies, community, industry and academic sectors in: